 Earning a location independent living can take many forms, and can accommodate many lifestyles.
-If you’ve read my book Working on the Road: The Unconventional Guide to Full-Time Freedom, you’ll know that the possibilities for earning a location independent living are broadening every day.
+If you’ve read my book Working on the Road: The Unconventional Guide to Full-Time Freedom (since discontinued), you’ll know that the possibilities for earning a location independent living are broadening every day.

 Each year I publish my own full-time travel expenses, as well as my income for the year.
 I do this not to set the bar for what you should earn or what you should spend in order to travel full-time in a financially sustainable way; rather – as the years go by and my own income and expenses vary – to demonstrate that there is no bar.